Managing alerts

 Govern the incident lifecycle by using the Alerts panel on the left sidebar to identify, mute, and audit notifications.
 This proactive approach ensures that critical failures are addressed before they impact database availability.

-• Identify and prioritize threats using the Active Alerts tab to see current issues.
+- Identify and prioritize threats using the Active Alerts tab.
+The Active Alerts table shows each alert's Severity, Alert name, Summary, Status, and Duration.
 Address Critical failures first, such as service outages or segment failures, before investigating Warning or Info events.
+Use the Actions column to silence an alert directly from the table.

-• Identify recurring patterns after an incident is resolved with the Alert History tab.
-Auditing these logs helps you isolate intermittent hardware failures or capacity constraints that require long-term planning.
+- Identify recurring patterns after an incident is resolved with the Alert History tab.
+Filter by time range (Last 1 day through Last 14 days).
+The table shows each alert's Severity, Alert name, Status, Started, Ended, and Duration, helping you isolate intermittent failures or capacity constraints that require long-term planning.

 Understanding alert sources and severity